pairinteraction/pairinteraction/doc/sphinx/modules.rst

     :toctree: _autosummary/modules
     :recursive:

-    pairinteraction_backend
+    pairinteraction

 .. currentmodule:: pairinteraction

-Building on top of pairinteraction_backend high-performance library, the package provides a number of tools for making it easier to work with the library.
-These tools are implemented in Python and can be accessed via the following modules:
+Building on top of the high-performance library, the package provides a number of tools for making it easier to work with the library.
+These tools are implemented in Python and can be accessed via the following submodules:

 .. autosummary::
     :toctree: _autosummary/modules
     :recursive:

-    model
+    pairinteraction.model
-    preprocessing
+    pairinteraction.preprocessing
-    simulation
+    pairinteraction.simulation